Data Collection and Preprocessing for Large Language Models

 At the document level, previous studies have relied on surface feature overlap (e.g., words and n-grams) to identify and remove duplicate documents with similar content.

-Additionally, to prevent contamination of the training and evaluation sets, it is important to remove possible duplicate texts from the training set.
+Additionally, to prevent contamination of the training and evaluation sets, removing duplicate texts from the training set is essential.

 Using all three levels of de-duplication is effective in improving the training of LLMs, and they should be used together in practice.